 Every DCS classroom with a data projector has a VGA cable that may be used to connect a laptop to the projector.
 The VGA port on a laptop consists of three rows of five holes.
-All classrooms equipped with the Digital Classroom Podium and some Pixie and Crestron classrooms have HDMI inputs that may also be used to project from laptops.
+All classrooms equipped with the Digital Classroom Systems and Pixie Systems have HDMI inputs that may also be used to project from laptops.

 To see if your classroom has a data projector, search for the room and click on the "Technology" tab.
 To see if your room also has a HDMI input, click on "Classroom Features" and check "Additional Items."

 Newer laptops may not have a VGA or HDMI port.
 If your laptop does not have a VGA or HDMI port, you will need to purchase an adapter that allows you to connect one of these two cables to your laptop.
 Please note: if you purchase a HDMI to VGA adapter, we encourage you to buy one with a power supply.

 Connect the VGA or HDMI cable to your laptop's VGA or HDMI port.
 If you are using a HDMI or VGA adapter, plug the adapter into your laptop and connect the provided cable to the other end of the adapter.
 In DCS rooms where the VGA and HDMI cables are not attached to the system, you will need to connect the other end of this cable to the system jack.

 Turn on your laptop.
 After your desktop has loaded, your laptop image should project.
 If it does not, please follow the instructions below that pertain your laptop's operating system.